olumide-AI/jk_demo/README.md

   * align-item-center: vertically centers the logo and text, bootstrap documentation also helps *I attached my image using img(src) and addded alt(it is an accesibilty thing, in case people can not load your file ) *A specifically class was added for the logo for accessibillty and readbility i use logo me-3, becasue the me utility in bootstraps allow the logo to be separated from text.
-It creates that spacing The next secton was the **button**, this again is a bootstrap function and specifically for smaller screens *data-bs is bootstrap cooking in the background using bootstrap, i really do not understand what the algorithm is behind the functions, but my specific code it is for a toggler to expand and collapse.
+It creates that spacing for the design

+The next secton was the **button**, this again is a bootstrap function and specifically for smaller screens *data-bs is bootstrap cooking in the background using bootstrap, i really do not understand what the algorithm is behind the functions, but my specific code it is for a toggler to expand and collapse.
 This deals with functionality
  *aria - Accessible Rich Internet Applications.
-This allows users esppecially users with diasbaility to be able to understand your feature.for the design
+This allows users esppecially users with diasbaility to be able to understand your feature.

+The last section in the navbar is very essential, We have our links *We have couple classes here, even me i am getting lost in the in the source with all the classes bootstrap used *The collapse and navbar- collapse, still boostrap functionality

+- <ul class="navbar-nav"> Groups the navigation link
+- nav-link is for our various link to different pages or sections in your web app
+  \*We also used an id -which helps us specify a unique element

+#### Good whole CSS for Nav Bar

+#### Thirdly

+-We have our main body
+for the design